smart-chain-fr/ligolib/dao/README.md

 # DAO

 A modular example DAO contract on Tezos written in Ligolang.
+plop

 ## Intro